nolanlawson/emoji-picker-element/README.md

 ### Bundle size

-26.99kB at the time of writing, for both the `Picker` and the `Database`.
+30.13kB at the time of writing (minified but not gzipped, for both the `Picker` and the `Database` combined).

 ## Contributing